 Custom Footer HTML: OPTIONAL: Inline HTML to render in the footer section in place of the standard logo and title.

-Please note: adding custom HTML and CSS to Status Pages is dependent on the subscription plan you are on.
+Please note: adding custom HTML and CSS to Status Pages is dependent upon the subscription plan you are on.

 Custom Email Logo: Upload an image to use as the logo in emails sent to subscribers of your Page.